gianmarcog/Quotes-App-ReactNative/README.md

 d to
 ## SQLite
 To use the SQLiteDB you nee install this inside your Terminal
-> Only worked with it until the commit on Sep 10, 2019 (Commit 27)
+> Only worked with it until the last commit on Sep 10, 2019 (Commit 27)

 ```shell
 expo install expo-sqlite